JuliaLang/www.julialang.org/blog/2020/07/julia-1.5-highlights.md

 directly from GitHub, GitLab, BitBucket, or wherever else they happen to be hosted.
 While this was a great way to bootstrap a package ecosystem, it has a number of disadvantages:

-Vanishing resources: if the repo for a package goes away—the maintainer deletes it, makes it private, the hosting services goes down—then nobody can install that package anymore.
+- *Vanishing resources:* if the repo for a package goes away—the maintainer deletes it, makes it private, the hosting services goes down—then nobody can install that package anymore.
 We want to insulate Julia users from getting "[left-padded](https://en.wikipedia.org/wiki/Npm_(software)#Notable_breakages)".

-Lack of insight: the Julia project has no idea what packages are installed a lot or a little.
+- *Lack of insight:* the Julia project has no idea what packages are installed a lot or a little.
 GitHub (or wherever packages are hosted) has this information but doesn't share it with us.
 It would be really beneficial to know what packages get used the most.

-Coupling with Git/GitHub: if you're installing packages from git hosting services, that ties the package manager to that hosting service's API and/or the git protocol.
-Since 1.0 there's nothing inherently tying Julia packages with git aside from how we get them.
+- *Coupling with Git/GitHub:* if you're installing packages from git hosting services, that ties the package manager to that hosting service's API and/or the git protocol.
+There's nothing inherently requiring Julia packages to be developed with git or served by git hosting.

-Firewall problems: A lot of organizations with firewalls block git and/or SSH; it's not uncommon to block access to random code hosting services since IT may want some say over what open source code people use.
+- *Firewall problems:* A lot of organizations with firewalls block git and/or SSH; it's not uncommon to block access to random code hosting services since IT may want some say over what open source code people use.
 Having a single server as the sole point-of-contact for installing packages and using a standard protocol like HTTPS would alleviate firewall problems considerably.
 Even better if it was trivial to set up a caching proxy server inside the firewall.

-Performance: while downloading packages from GitHub may work great in North America, it's not so fast in the rest of the world.
+- *Performance:* while downloading packages from GitHub may work great in North America, it's not so fast in the rest of the world.
 We've heard of Pkg operations taking tens of minutes for users in China and Australia.
 We want Julia users _everywhere_ to have a great experience installing packages.

-A new way of getting packages was introduced in Julia 1.4, known as "[the pkg protocol](https://github.com/JuliaLang/Pkg.jl/issues/1377)", which solves all of these issues.
+A new way of getting packages was introduced in Julia 1.4, known as "[the Pkg protocol](https://github.com/JuliaLang/Pkg.jl/issues/1377)", which solves all of these issues.
 Instead of downloading packages from wherever they happen to be hosted, the Pkg client connects to a "Pkg server" using a simple HTTPS protocol to download new versions of package registries, package tarballs and artifacts—everything that's needed to install and use packages.
 This protocol was optional